Link to Latest Report: Final Report

 The recent surge in seismic activity in the central U.S. has motivated the need for rapid repair techniques that leverage ABC methods.
 The overarching objective of this project is to develop analysis techniques to study the effect of large number of small earthquakes on bridges and identify appropriate ABC methods for repair of bridges damaged by induced earthquakes.
 The project will use Oklahoma as a case study and develop techniques and tools that can be applied to other regions experiencing low-level frequent seismic events.

 This project follows an integrated program of seismic hazard analysis, numerical modeling, response prediction, and guideline development.
-The following tasks will be performed to achieve the project objective in Year 1 of this 2-year project:
+The following tasks will be performed to achieve the project objective in Phase I of this two-phase project:

 Principal Investigator: Dr. P. Scott Harvey Jr.